antunesdq/Comment-Linker/README.md

 # Comment Linker Extension

 The **Comment Linker** extension for Visual Studio Code allows you to create clickable links within comments in Python files.
-It enhances code documentation by providing an easy way to reference other files or locations in your codebase.
+It enhances code documentation by providing an easy way to reference other files, locations, or specific lines in your codebase.

 ## Features

 - Automatically detects and highlights links within comments in Python files.
-- Supports both absolute and relative paths as links.
+- Supports absolute paths, relative paths, and links to specific line numbers.
-- Clicking on a link opens the corresponding file or location within Visual Studio Code.
+- Clicking on a link opens the corresponding file, location, or line within Visual Studio Code.
+- Markdown-like experience where after aditing the link, only the link's text will be available, without the url itself.

 ## Installation